 The oral assessments for Primary Chinese and English language were conducted over two days, with one morning and one afternoon session held each day.
-Primary 3 and Primary 6 students took part in the oral and CAV assessments on 6 or 7 May 2009 and 13 or 14 May 2009 respectively.
-For Secondary schools, the oral assessment was conducted over two days but in one session, held on either 22 or 23 April 2008.
-In total, 538 schools at Primary 3 level, 552 schools at Primary 6 level and 461 schools at Secondary 3 level participated in the oral assessments.
+Primary 3 and Primary 6 students took part in the oral and CAV assessments on 4 or 5 May 2010 and 11 or 12 May 2010 respectively.
+For Secondary schools, the oral assessment was conducted over two days but in one session, held on either 21 or 22 April 2010.
+In total, 525 schools at Primary 3 level, 534 schools at Primary 6 level and 455 schools at Secondary 3 level participated in the oral assessments.

 Depending on the size of the Secondary or Primary school, 12 or 24 students were randomly selected to take part in the oral assessments for each language.
 The list of students selected for the assessment was not revealed until the day of the assessment.
 Secondary students were assessed by two external examiners while primary students were assessed by one internal examiner (a teacher at that school) and one external oral examiner.
-An Assessment Administration Assistant (AAA), whose function was to provide administrative support, was sent to each school on the day of the oral assessments.
+An Assessment Administration Assistant (AAA) was sent to each school on the day of the oral assessments to provide administrative support.

 Continuing with the practice followed in previous years, training was provided to Oral Examiners (OE) by the HKEAA.
-Teachers with prior experience as OEs were invited to take part in the Online Oral Training Workshop held in March 2009.
-Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in April 2009.
+Teachers with prior experience as Oral Examiners were invited to take part in the Online Oral Training Workshop held in March 2010.
+Teachers without prior experience, or not having completed the online training workshop, were required to attend the OE Training Workshop conducted in April 2010.
 In order to ensure the quality of OEs, the Authority appointed more than ten Assistant Examiners to assist in the training.